 I think the first tangible benefit is you have fewer fires to put out.
-So often we spend much of our executive time putting out fires.
-Working issues between those silos that got mucked up because we don’t have a well-oiled process or culture to facilitate that work between the different functions.
-This happens both in one-off projects, and it happens in repeatable processes for service delivery.
+Often, we spend much of our executive time putting out fires.
+Working issues between those silos that got “mucked up” because we don’t have a well-oiled process or culture to facilitate that work between the different functions.
+These fires happen both in one-off projects, and it happens in repeatable processes for service delivery.
 So the first thing is we have fewer fires to put out.
-Once we start having fewer fires to put out, it frees up a little bit of our time.
+Once we start having fewer fires to put out, it frees up a little of our time.

-One of the things we have to let go of is our feeling of contribution and importance because we’re good at putting fires out.
-A lot of people make careers out of putting fires out, and that’s how they get promoted because they’ve saved the day so many times.
+We have to let go of our feeling of contribution and importance because we’re good at putting fires out.
+Many people make careers out of putting fires out, and that’s how they get promoted because they’ve saved the day so many times.
 We often have heroes in our organizations that are firefighters.
 They’re heroes because they are firefighters.
 You have to make a switch to where you stop rewarding firefighters and start rewarding fire prevention.

 So I think the first benefit that’s real and tangible is you start putting out fewer fires.
-That frees up some time for whatever you want, whether it’s product development or strategy or doing more improvement.
+That frees up some time for whatever you want, whether product development or strategy or making more improvements.
 Either way, you start freeing up some time.
-That’s pretty important because you do have to carve out some time for redesign and transformation activities and make it a priority.
+That’s pretty important because you have to carve out some time to redesign and transform activities and make them a priority.

 The second thing is you get rid of (or reduce) the boom-bust scenarios.
-All too often, part of our organization will come up with a really cool idea or product.
-Marketing will be doing a great job, and they’ll get a lot of customers excited about it, we get a lot of preorders and we maybe even get a lot of initial sales.
-Then all of a sudden we find out that we can’t make it at the quality we thought we could, and because we have quality issues, we have a lot of service calls, and we have a lousy service process, and we don’t deliver.
-All of a sudden we did really good at part of the value chain and really poorly at the other and our results and our sales start coming back down.
+All too often, part of our organization will come up with a cool idea or product.
+Marketing will be doing a great job, and they’ll get a lot of customers excited about it; we get a lot of preorders, and we maybe even get a lot of initial sales.
+All of a sudden, we find out that we can’t make it at the quality we thought we could, and because we have quality issues, we have a lot of service calls, and we have a lousy service process we don’t deliver.
+Suddenly, we did okay at part of the value chain and poorly at the other, and our results and our sales start coming back down.
 So we end up with these boom-bust curve scenarios.
-It’s obvious in the sales one, but it also happens in almost all results.
-We’ll do something to make the results change for a short period of time, but then it comes back to whatever it was before.
+It’s evident in the sales one, but it also happens in almost all results.
+We’ll do something to make the results change for a short period, but then it comes back to whatever it was before.

 The other benefit is these changes result in more sustainable changes.
-Because when we change the design of things and when we change the way we do things and then that influences what the people see and hear in the organization and it influences what they think and how they feel about those things, which influences their behavior.
+Because when we change the design of things and change the way we do things and then that influences what the people see and hear in the organization, it influences what they think and how they feel about those things, which affects their behavior.
 So if you’re going back and changing the root cause of the behavior, which is the design and the artifacts and the leadership that combines with that, we’ve been talking a lot about design, but hand in hand with design, is leadership every day, all day.
-It’s not like you can design it, leave it alone and it will do the job for you.
+It’s not like you can design it; leave it alone, and it will do the job for you.
 I wish it were that way.
 It’s not like residual income or things like that where you can create something and go to sleep.
-You actually create it, but then you have to lead it all the time.
+You create it, but then you have to lead it all the time.
 The combination of good leadership and good design creates different behaviors in people.
-The changes have a greater ability to stick and then consequently we get results that are more sustainable, and we don’t get these boom-bust type scenarios.
+The changes have a greater ability to stick, and then consequently, we get more sustainable results, and we don’t get these boom-bust type scenarios.
 That’s probably benefit number two.